-Describe how the one-stop delivery system (including one-stop center operators and the one-stop delivery system partners) will ensure that each one-stop center is able to meet the needs of English language learners, such as through established procedures, staff training, resources, and other materials.
+Describe how the one-stop delivery system (including one-stop center operators and the onestop delivery system partners) will ensure that each one-stop center is able to meet the needs of English language learners, such as through established procedures, staff training, resources, and other materials.

 TWC puts principles into practice by making its websites and other electronic and information resources (EIR) accessible and its content user-friendly for individuals with Limited-English Proficiency (LEP).
 WorkInTexas.com, TWC's public online job matching system, is available in English and Spanish.
-TWC's website also has information in Spanish regarding unemployment insurance, unemployment benefits, labor law, employment discrimination, housing discrimination, and TWC press releases.
+TWC's website also has information in Spanish regarding unemployment benefits, labor law, employment discrimination, housing discrimination, and TWC press releases.

-TWC requires that Boards ensure that all individuals with LEP have equal opportunity and access to all federally funded workforce services, including those funded under WIOA, TANF, Choices, and SNAP E&T.
+TWC requires that Boards ensure that all individuals with LEP have equal opportunity and access to all federally funded workforce services, including those funded under WIOA, TANF, Choices, and SNAP E&T, as well as the three One Stop partner programs (Vocational Rehabilitation, Unemployment Insurance, and Child Care).